Free PMI PMI-ACP Exam Actual Questions & Explanations

 What topics carry the most weight on the PMI-ACP exam?

-How do the seven domains connect in real agile projects?
+How do the seven core topics connect in actual agile projects?

-How much hands-on agile experience do I need to pass?
+How much hands-on agile experience do I need before taking the exam?

 Question No. 1